mrc-ide/welcome/README.md

 ### Connecting to DIDE From the outside

 For the best network speed and reliability, use a wired network connection.
-When this is not possible, or when you're working at home, you'll need to use Pulse Secure to connect to Imperial, in order to access network shares, or to run remote desktop to use your PC from outside.
+When this is not possible, you'll need to use Pulse Secure to access network shares, or to access your desktop PC by remote access.
 See [here](VPN.md)

 ### I hear we have a cluster :computer::computer::computer: